dilipsundarraj1/modern-java-v2/modern-java/explore-latest-java-features/src/main/java/com/modernjava/streamgatherers/StreamGatherersDemo.md

 }
 ```

-This rich domain model enables realistic demonstrations of gatherer operations with meaningful business logic and varied data characteristics.
+This rich domain model enables realistic demonstrations of gatherer operations with meaningful business logic and varied data characteristics, making the examples both educational and practically applicable.